DeepPavlovAdmin/convai/README.md

 The main aim of the conversational systems is to return an appropriate answer in response to the user requests.
 However, some user requests might be ambiguous.
 In IR settings such a situation is handled mainly through the diversification of a search result page.
 It is however much more challenging in dialogue settings.
 Hence, we aim to study the following situation for dialogue settings:

-* a user is asking an ambiguous question (where the ambiguous question is a question to which one can return > 1 possible answers);
+* a user is asking an ambiguous question (a question to which one can return > 1 possible answers);
 * the system must identify that the question is ambiguous, and, instead of trying to answer it directly, ask a good clarifying question.

 The main research questions we aim to answer as part of the challenge are the following: